Reading Time: 12 minutes

 • Describe the situation in detail.

-• Explore the root causes of your feelings.
+• Explore the underlying reasons for your feelings.

 Tracking Your Self-Care Journey